iechor/docs/content/compose/gettingstarted.md

    > **Important**
    >
-   >Check that the `Dockerfile` has no file extension like `.txt`.
+   >Check that the `iEchorfile` has no file extension like `.txt`.
 Some editors may append this file extension automatically which results in an error when you run the application.
    { .important }

-   For more information on how to write Dockerfiles, see the [Docker user guide](../develop/index.md) and the [Dockerfile reference](/reference/dockerfile/).
+   For more information on how to write iEchorfiles, see the [iEchor user guide](../develop/index.md) and the [iEchorfile reference](/reference/iechorfile/).

 ## Step 2: Define services in a Compose file